Documentation-Pro/react-calendar.github.io/docs/index.md

 ## What is React Calendar? 📆

 React Calendar is a lightweight calendar package designed for use in React applications.
 It provides a simple and customizable way to display calendars and schedule events.
-It is currently being managed by a developer under the name Wojciech Maj.
+It is currently being managed by a developer under the name **Wojciech Maj**.
 The developer has made this incredible tool light and fast, extremely customizable, works with any language, is rock-solid/bug-free, and, best of all, open source!
 (Forever)

 ## Intended Users